Goten87/Project-BlizzLike/README.md

 ## About

 What is this project about.
-Well i want to provide a solid and complete LUA script download.
+Well i want to provide a solid and complete LUA script download for [Arcemu][3].
 I want it to be as much as blizz-like as posebol.